mklemmingen/hangman-2/README.md

 TO-DO:
   - change game-phase layout so the player chooses hard-mode more naturally and has lower difficulty settings as a fallback for more playthroughs
-  - Fallback of high strategy to medium difficulty if length of iterated dict == 0
   - Game Interface
   - Fixes of german
   - split source code inbetween functions, game-run, art and lines